ashaker-2/Platform/Requiremets/Design/Application/Common.md

 The Common component provides the following core functionalities:

-1. **Standard Return Status**: Defines APP_OK and APP_ERROR as universal return codes for functions across all layers.
+1. **Standard Return Status**: Defines E_OK and E_NOK as universal return codes for functions across all layers.
 2. **System Uptime**: Provides a mechanism to track and retrieve the system's uptime in milliseconds.
 3. **Basic Utilities**: May include other simple, universally applicable utilities that don't fit into specific modules (e.g., min/max macros, basic data conversions).
 4. **Global Definitions**: Centralizes global constants, enums, or macros that are shared across the entire application.